-All it takes is a couple of YouTube tutorials for beauty lovers to tap into their inner scientists, concocting some of the most potent at-home treatments — like rice water, a DIY solution that's been proven to make your hair grow longer.
+All it takes is a couple of YouTube tutorials for beauty lovers to tap into their inner mad scientists, concocting some of the most potent at-home treatments — like rice water, a DIY solution that's shown to help make your hair grow longer.
 But instead of toiling over a hot stove, rice water hair products can give you the same results with less mess.

 We only include products that have been independently selected by The Zoe Report’s editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.